MarcusBilo/principled-machine-learning/README.md

 Ultimately, the sound application of any methodology (in this case, machine learning) is necessary for good science - but it is not sufficient on its own.

+Furthermore, it should be noted that this workflow does not, in and of itself, provide a model that can be used in a real-world setting.
+Instead, it offers a framework for developing and evaluating machine learning models.
+Before such a model can be used in practice, further consideration is required.
+One example of this is a "reject" option, which allows uncertain cases to be referred to a human rather than forcing a prediction.

+This is not a limitation of the workflow itself, but rather reflects the difference between evaluating models (in an academic setting) and their use in practice.
+In medical applications, it is preferable to refer uncertain cases to a physician rather than force a potentially incorrect prediction.
+In contrast, a rejection option is impractical in applications such as mass production, since manual checks are comparatively expensive.

 ## Content

 **main.pdf** Explains the methodological choices, similar to